delphix/virtualization-sdk/docs/References/Classes.md

 ## RemoteHost

-Represents a remote host, can we Unix or Windows.
+Represents a remote host, can be Unix or Windows.

 ```python
 from dlpx.virtualization.common import RemoteHost